 Just south of Tulum lies the enormous Sian Ka’an Biosphere, a protected area home to thousands of species of flora and fauna, as well as some of the most pristine water in Mexico.
 Inside the park, you’ll find dolphins, turtles, and more fish and birds than you can count.

-Well, for one thing, you have to bike through thick jungle to reach them (45 pesos / $2.40 for a bike rental).
-And, for another, you can still climb to the top of the main pyramid at Coba (climbing is forbidden at the more-famous Chichen Itza ruins).
+Well, for one thing, you have to bike through the thick jungle to reach them (45 pesos / $2.40 for a bike rental).
+And, for another, you can still climb to the top of the main pyramid at Coba (climbing is forbidden at the Unesco World Heritage Site of Chichen Itza ruins).